 Employee Timesheets Designed for Project Workers

 The best payroll solutions are based on practical employee timesheets.
-And the objective in designing a practical timesheet is to ensure that it is sufficiently extensive to allow the completion of the payroll process using just the “raw” timesheet information initially entered – without the need for additional keying or reprocessing.
+The objective in designing a practical timesheet is to ensure that it is sufficiently extensive to allow the completion of the payroll process, using just the “raw” timesheet information initially entered – without the need for additional keying or reprocessing.

-Muli timesheets include all the pay sequences (allowances, penalties and loadings) required to compete the total pay run.
+Muli timesheets include all the pay sequences (allowances, penalties and loadings) required to complete the total pay run.
 The timesheet itself can be divided into 5 logical data areas:

 Muli simplifies completing timesheets by pre-filling individual employee timesheets with as much information as possible – such as projects currently being worked on and the predefined pay sequences for their employment type.

-Checking timesheets for a small number of employees is easily completed by the Payroll Manager, however when the staff number in the hundreds then checking and approving can be delegated to a number of managers and supervisors.
+Checking timesheets for a small number of employees is easily completed by the Payroll Manager.
+However when the staff number is in the hundreds, then checking and approving can be delegated to a number of managers and supervisors.
 Muli accommodates a single or 2-stage approval process for employee timesheets and the timesheet status would change accordingly.